obrie/retrokit/README.md

 * lr-yabasanshiro (unofficial, no binaries available yet)
 * yabasanshiro (unofficial, no binaries available yet)

+### Performance

+Not all systems perform well on the Pi 4.
+Those with performance issues include:

+* 3do
+* atarijaguar
+* n64
+* saturn

+To the best of my ability, I've attempted to capture compatibility ratings and emulator selections for these systems to find the games that work pretty well.
+For these reasons, you'll find that these systems have fewer games installed than others.

 ## Thanks

 There are so many people / resources that I've pulled over time to make